 The tradition of bread-making in Sardinia stretches back several millennia and is a staple food on the island that helps maintain the longevity of the population.

-Besides tasting the wide assortment of different breads, tour participants will also sample handmade pastas, Seada cake, Montiferru, local cheeses, cured meats and regional wines, all of which have local ties to the island.
+Besides tasting the wide assortment of different loaves of bread, tour participants will also sample handmade pasta, Seada cake, Montiferru, local cheeses, cured meats and regional wines, all of which have local ties to the island.
 Sardinian food is much different than traditional Italian food and the tour will highlight those contrasts.

 “Good food is not a luxury.
 We eat a whole new world that needs to be discovered while on this tour and all the food that we sample will be reasonably priced.
 A lot of people come to Italy to try the famous pasta and pizza, but this tour goes a step beyond that,” said Scalas.